boribs/cpu_sim/README.md

 # CPU simulation

-This project aims to be a simplified version of the Intel 8088, 16-bit CPU.
+A 16-bit simulated CPU, inspired by the Intel 8088.

 ## Roadmap